How to Change Date Format in Pivot Table in Excel

 Note: Using this simple method will be handy if you add your source data into the Data Model.

-In the second method, you’ll show the process of changing date format in the case of Pivot Chart.
-You can easily create a Pivot Chart in Excel.
-In the following example, I created a Pivot Chart from the previously generated Pivot Table.
-Again the date format is changed automatically in the horizontal axis of the chart.
+In the following example, we created a Pivot Chart from the previously generated Pivot Table.
+The date format is changed automatically in the horizontal axis of the chart.

 Excel Change Date Format in a Pivot Table’s Chart